Affirmative Action Policy

 AFFIRMATIVE ACTION POLICY

-Upon recommendation of the Academic Senate and after consultation with the Vice Provost for Human Resources, I approve changes to Executive Memorandum 90-083, Affirmative Action Policy.
+Upon recommendation of the Academic Senate and after consultation with the Vice Provost for Human Resources, I approve changes to EM 90-083, Affirmative Action Policy.

 Affirmative Action Committee

 Upon the recommendation of the Academic Senate, the University Level Affirmative Action Committee is constituted.

 The charge to the University Level Affirmative Action Committee is to review university policies and practices concerning faculty and administrative recruitment, appointments, promotions, transfers, and training and to make recommendations to assure compliance with Affirmative Action Program requirements.

 - The chair or designee of the Affirmative Action Committee will review each Dean Selection and Review Committee's procedures and recommendations for appointing a Dean of the College before the submissions of its recommendations to the President.

 - The chair or designee of the Affirmative Action Committee will review the Executive Officer Selection and Review Committee's procedures and recommendations for appointment of an Executive Officer before the submission of its recommendations to the President.

 To review college, department, and unit affirmative action programs and report to the Vice President for Academic Affairs and the Academic Senate.

 To review, improve, and strengthen the university's affirmative action program and make recommendations to the Academic Senate accordingly.

 To assess affirmative action progress and future plans.